 See the example game for exact usage.

 The idea is that the game can be run on any platform and the output will be adapted to match the device.
 Currently we only have the command line version which can do colours but not bold or italic.
 A mobile version would probably be based on HTML and therefore display all the styles.
 As a games writer you don’t really have to worry about what device does what.

 The game is written in Microsofts DotNet.
 If you are on a PC you should be fine but on a Mac or Linux you will need to download (120 mb) and install something.

 Next you can download the latest version of the game.

 Unzip it to a folder and look inside.
-If you are on a PC then run the batch (.bat) file and if you are Mac or Linux ru the shell file (.sh) from a terminal.
-The same code runs on all the different platforms.
+If you are on a PC then run the batch (.bat) file and if you are Mac (or Linux) run the shell file (.sh) from a terminal.
+It is the same command to run it whichever platform and the same code runs on all the different platforms.

 In the batch file you can change the debug parameter to true.
 This adds a few debugging features.

 As you play through the game you are writing, sometimes you want to make changes as you go along.
 ADVGA has a built in “hot reload” facility.
 Start playing through the game and at any point you can edit the text file, save it and it will all get reloaded into the game.
 Simply press “r” at the option menu and it will re-display the current Page.
 So you can make changes, save, reload, make changes, save, reload and so on.